 Blood Moons in Biblical prophecy.
 We’re not experts on prophecy of any kind.
 But we’ll tell you what we know about the new definition for Blood Moon that has raised so many questions in the past few years.

-From what we’ve been able to gather, two Christian pastors, Mark Blitz and John Hagee, use the term Blood Moon to apply to the full moons of the upcoming tetrad – four successive total lunar eclipses, with no partial lunar eclipses in between, each of which is separated from the other by six lunar months (six full moons) – in 2014 and 2015.
+From what we’ve been able to gather, two Christian pastors, Mark Blitz and John Hagee, used the term Blood Moon to apply to the full moons of the ongoing tetrad – four successive total lunar eclipses, with no partial lunar eclipses in between, each of which is separated from the other by six lunar months (six full moons) – in 2014 and 2015.
 John Hagee appears to have popularized the term in his 2013 book Four Blood Moons: Something is About to Change.